-- 105. The plain and ordinary meaning of the October 2016 Press Release is that: - (a) West Face trampled unlawfully on Catalyst's rights, and acted unethically and unlawfully in respect of WIND and Callidus; and

-- (b) West Face's actions, character and values are consistent with having engaged in questionable and unlawful actions with respect to WIND and Callidus. - 106.
-Each of these meanings is demonstrably false.
-The October 2016 Press Release was published with malice, as part of a systematic, orchestrated and unlawful campaign of defamation against West Face and Boland for the express purpose of embarrassing and injuring Boland and West Face as well as its officers, employees and directors as well as poisoning the relationship between West Face and its investors. - 107.
-The purpose and effect of Catalyst's October 2016 Press Release was to disseminate its false and defamatory allegations against West Face and Boland as widely as possible, including among investors, other participants in the capital markets and other members of the business community. - In addition, in or about the same period from August to October 2016, Glassman repeated the defamatory words contained in the Post-Judgment Comments and the October 2016 Press Release in a variety of conversations and discussions with industry analysts, potential and current investors of both Catalyst and West Face, and other market participants, the identities of whom are known to the Catalyst Defendants and not to West Face (the "Glassman Defamation").
-On these same occasions, Glassman impugned the conduct, business integrity and ethics of Boland and his partners and colleagues at West Face. - 109.
-The Glassman Defamation was false.
-As described above, and as found by Justice Newbould following a full trial of the Moyse Action, West Face acted in an entirely reasonable, proper and lawful manner in participating in the acquisition and subsequent sale of WIND.
+- (a) West Face and its principals, including Boland, trampled unlawfully on Catalyst's rights, and acted unethically and unlawfully in respect of WIND and Callidus; and - (b) West Face's actions, and the character and values of West Face and its principals, including Boland, are consistent with having engaged in questionable and unlawful actions with respect to WIND and Callidus. - 117.
+106.Each of these meanings is demonstrably false.
+The October 2016 Press Release was published with malice, as part of a systematic, orchestrated and unlawful campaign of defamation against West Face and Boland for the express purpose of embarrassing and injuring Boland and West Face as well as its officers, employees and directors as well as poisoning the relationship between West Face and its current and potential investors. - 118.
+107. The purpose and effect of Catalyst's October 2016 Press Release was to disseminate its false and defamatory allegations against West Face and Boland as widely as possible, including among investors, other participants in the capital markets and other members of the business community.
+The Catalyst Defendants sought to continue to shroud West Face and Boland in contention and controversy, and succeeded in achieving their objective. - 119.
+108. In addition, in or about the same period from August to October 2016, Glassman repeated the defamatory words contained in the Post-Judgment Comments and the October 2016 Press Release in a variety of conversations and discussions with industry analysts, potential and current investors of both Catalyst and West Face, professional and business contacts of Boland and other market participants, the identities of whom are known to the Catalyst Defendants and not to West Face (the "Glassman Defamation").
+On these same occasions, by repeating words contained in the Post-Judgment Comments and October 2016 Press Release.
+Glassman impugned the conduct, business integrity and ethics of Boland and his partners and colleagues at West Face.